KyloIO/kylo-docs/installation/KyloTARFileInstallation.rst

 Step 4: Install the files.
 --------------------------

-1. Copy the kylo folder to /opt/apps
+1. Copy the Kylo folder to /opt/apps.

-2. Copy the 3 init.d scripts to /etc/init.d
+2. Copy the 3 init.d scripts to /etc/init.d.

 Step 5: Create Log Folders
 --------------------------